- What is Counseling?

-The University of North Dakota Psychology Internship Center doctoral internship in psychology has been approved (April 13, 2012) by the American Psychological Association (APA) for APA-Accreditation.
-The next APA site visit accreditation will be scheduled in April of 2019.
+The University of North Dakota Psychology Internship Center doctoral internship in psychology is approved (April 13, 2012) by the American Psychological Association (APA) for APA-Accreditation.
+The next APA accreditation site visit will be scheduled in April of 2019.

 Office of Program Consultation and Accreditation

 American Psychological Association (APA)

 750 First Street NE